yzhedwin/ailex-web_jekyll/README.md

 # Ailex - Your Autonomous Solution

 ## Ailex - Web
 Ailex-web static webpage powered by Jekyll to allow ease of access to Project Ailex.
-This is a demo of what project AILEX's training environment and agents will look like.
-There is no menu for the game, so to quit the game you will need to hold ALT-TAB to close the windows manually.

 ## Ailex - Simulation
 This is a demo of what project AILEX's training environment and agents will look like.